GLOBAL MARKETS-U.S. stocks, bond yields rise after Comey statement; oil plunges

 "The market has taken Banco Popular as positive news because essentially this is not a bankruptcy but a sort of rescue, even if its subordinated bondholders have been sharply hit," said Giuseppe Sersale, a fund manager at Anthilia Capital in Milan.

+The bank rescue does, however, underline the risks to growth, banking and government debt burdens that are likely to delay a major switch in language and policy direction by the ECB at its meeting on Thursday.

-The pan-European FTSEurofirst 300 index lost 0.08 percent and MSCI's gauge of stocks across the globe gained 0.04 percent.
+The pan-European FTSEurofirst 300 index lost 0.08 percent and MSCI's gauge of stocks across the globe shed 0.04 percent.

+The euro turned shaky after reports suggested the ECB would lower its inflation targets.
+It was last down 0.15 percent to $1.126.

+"But (for us) that would be a huge euro buying opportunity, because ECB normalisation is coming.
+And when it does, the euro simply won't be able to sustain undervalued levels for long."

+Any damaging revelations in Comey's testimony could take the wind out of his plans to roll back regulations and overhaul the tax system - an agenda that had sent the dollar to 14-year highs earlier this year.

+Treasury 30-year, 10-year and 2-year benchmark yields hit session highs after the release of Comey's written testimony.

-Additional reporting by Patrick Graham and Danilo Masoni in London and Richard Leong, Gertrude Chavez-Dreyfuss and Saqib Iqbal Ahmed in New York; Editing by Nick Zieminski and James Dalgleish
+Additional reporting by Patrick Graham, Danilo Masoni and Stephen Eisenhammer in London, Tanya Agrawal in Bengaluru, Richard Leong and Saqib Iqbal Ahmed in New York; Editing by Nick Zieminski